-5.71 The New Eastern Villages will generate a need for additional secondary and primary education facilities.
-This will be provided by a new secondary school and three new 2-form entry eight form entry primary schools provision as well as the expansion of the existing primary school at South Marston.
+- 5.71 The New Eastern Villages will generate a need for additional secondary and primary education facilities.
+This will be provided by a new secondary school and eight form entry primary school provision as well as the expansion of the existing primary school at South Marston.
 These schools should be at the heart of each village.
 Initially, secondary school places needs will be met by existing education infrastructure.
 As development is built out, a new 8-form entry secondary school will be provided on-site.
-One of the new primary schools will be co-located with the secondary school as part of the learning campus, and this will incorporate a and specialist leisure and sports centre. to form a learning campus.

-5.72 In order to manage the projected peak in pupil numbers, each primary school will be capable of expanding to temporarily accommodate an additional form of entry.
-To manage the projected peak in secondary pupil numbers the new secondary school will be capable of expansion of up to 4-forms of entry.
+One of the new primary schools will be co-located with the secondary school and specialist leisure and sports centre. - 5.72 In order to manage the projected peak in pupil numbers, each primary school will be capable of expanding to temporarily accommodate an additional form of entry.
+To manage the projected peak in secondary pupil numbers the new secondary school will be capable of expansion of up to 4 forms-of-entry.
 Prior to this physical improvements and capacity may also be required at existing schools.